Industry: A form or branch of economic or commercial activity.

 To define a market we need to look at the reasoning as to why a consumer would need what we offer.

 For example, if a customer is searching for a pen, we could just assume that they only want a pen and optimise our campaigns against other pen suppliers.
 Providing reasoning and promotions to incentivise and justify the superiority of our product.

 However, if we look behind the reasoning for why someone is searching for a pen.
 For example, one possibility could be it’s a luxury gift for someone.
 How many other options are there for a luxury gift instead of a pen?

-The fact we start to focus on the motivation behind the query, gives us the consumer’s perspective.
+When we start to focus on the motivation behind the query, it gives us insight from the consumer’s perspective.

 We can now start to understand the market we are operating in.

-We can leverage this to make our materials far more engaging which discusses why a pen is a much more of a suitable gift compared to a wallet (for example).
+We can leverage this to make our materials far more engaging which discusses why a pen is a much better gift compared to a wallet (for example).